pronovic/vplan/README.md

 Plan my-house is enabled
 ```

-Once a plan is enabled, rules will be written immediatly into the SmartThings
+Once a plan is enabled, rules will be written immediately into the SmartThings
 infrastructure, and your plan will be operational.

 See other plan commands using `vplan plan --help`.
 In particular, you may want
 to use the `test` command to confirm that your various device groups are
-working like you intend.
+working like you intend, before you enable the plan.